 You can also copy the link to a note by pressing @ mention in the top right corner of the note.
 This comes in useful when you want to share a note with a user in- and outside of Rock.
 You can add this link in the chat or as a URL on web.

 Ready to learn more about notes?
 Stay tuned to the blog because the second volume of managing your notes will be released soon!
-You are also always welcome to reach out to us in the Rock Team space.
+You are also always welcome to reach out to us in the Rock Customer Support space.